 Unless otherwise provided by statute, L.R.
-109.2.c, an order remanding to state court any removed action, or otherwise ordered by the Court, any motion requesting the award of attorneys' fees must be filed within fourteen days of the entry of judgment.
+109.2.c or otherwise ordered by the Court, any motion requesting the award of attorneys' fees must be filed within fourteen days of the entry of judgment.
 The memorandum required by L.R.
 109.2.b must be filed within thirty-five days from the date the motion is filed; or (unless otherwise ordered by the Court) in the event an appeal is taken from the underlying judgment, within fourteen days of the issuance of the mandate of the Court of Appeals.
 Any opposition to the motion shall be filed within fourteen days of service of the memorandum.
 Non-compliance with these time limits shall be deemed to be a waiver of any claim for attorneys' fees.